Customizing Colors

 - Hex code -- Type a specific hex code (e.g.,

-- Click Save when you are happy with the results.
+- Click Save when you're happy.

 The color picker interface showing the visual picker and hex input field